FumingPower3925/celeris/CONTRIBUTING.md

 ## License

-By contributing to Celeris, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Celeris HTTP/2 first framework, you agree that your contributions will be licensed under the Apache License 2.0.